![]() |

 photo competition |

-Suffolk Branch of Butterfly Conservation (SBBC) Photographic Competition At the 2020 AGM there will be a photo competition for photos taken in the UK or abroad by a member of SBBC.
-There are two categories UK Butterfly or Moths (any species photographed during 2020 in the UK) Overseas Butterfly or Moth (any species photographed during 2020 outside of the UK) Competition Guidelines A maximum of five entries per person.
-Such entries can be spread across more than one category Maximum size for photographs is 12" x 8".
-There is no video category.
-All photographs must be taken during 2020 The winning entries for each category will be published in a future edition of the 'Argus'.
+Photography Competition Suffolk Branch of Butterfly Conservation (SBBC) Photographic Competition At the 2025 AGM there will be our annual photo competition for photos taken by a member of SBBC.
+This year the theme is - 'Best of British - Including Rarities' - Enter your best Butterfly or Moth photographs, taken in the UK This can be any stage of the life-cycle.
+Competition Guidelines A maximum of five entries per person.
+Maximum size for photographs is 12" x 8".
+The winning entries will be published in a future edition of the 'Argus'.
 There will be a prize for the overall photograph that gains the most votes.
 In the event of a tie, the competition organiser shall have the casting vote.
 Whilst every care is taken with entries, the BC Suffolk Committee cannot be held responsible for any damage or loss of photographs.
 Enjoy your Summer of Butterflies and we look forward to seeing your photographs at our AGM.
+Get looking through your archives and amaze everyone with a wide range of photos.
 Kevin Ling |

 ![]() |